← Back to Learning Hub

 • Does the formatting match the required style?

-• Are DOIs included where needed?
+• Are DOIs included where the style expects them?

 Where Ref-Check fits